DeMONLab-BioFINDER/karlsson_synthetic_taupet/README.md

 ## Generating synthetic tau-PET scans in Alzheimer’s disease from MRI, blood biomarkers and demographics with deep learning

 This repo contains code for training, evaluating and visualizing a U-Net 3D model that generates synthetic tau-PET scans from MRI, age and plasma p-tau217.
-It also contains a pre-trained version of the model that can be directly applied to new test cases, corresponding to the version evaluated in the article: https://www.medrxiv.org/content/10.64898/2026.05.06.26352540v1.
+It also contains a pre-trained version of the model that can be directly applied to new test cases, corresponding to the version described and evaluated in the article: https://www.medrxiv.org/content/10.64898/2026.05.06.26352540v1.

 **Example of synthetic tau-PET scans generated on left-out test data**